IntoTheDev/Hierarchical-State-Machine-for-Unity/README.md

 Hierarchical State Machine for Unity.
-Most likely i will rewrite it multiple times in future but for now it suits my needs.
+Most likely I will rewrite it multiple times in the future but for now it suits my needs.

 ### TODO
 - [ ] Detailed guide